jfceklosky/acsi2stm-alt-hardware/README.md

 The Ultrasatan style board can be found here:  https://github.com/jfceklosky/idc2ribbon

 # Building
-The gerbers can be used with various PCB manufacturers like JLBPCB, PCBWay, and others.
+The gerbers can be used with mand of the various PCB manufacturers like JLCPCB, PCBWay, and others.

 Links to a source for each of the major components: